lmelard/lmelard/README.md

 ### Hi there 👋

 I'm Léna !
-I'm Student @ 42 Paris and a Software Engineer Intern @Doctolib.
+I'm a student @ 42 Paris and a Software Engineer Intern @Doctolib.

 #### 🌱 Technical skills: